korgano/BattleTech_ModdingTools/README.md

 PowerShell script for pulling specific log strings from the ModTek `battletech-log.txt file`.
 Replace sections in [] brackets with desired file paths or text strings you want to match.

+## Statistics Reference

+Go to [the Statistics breakdown](./Status-Effect-Parts/Stat=names.md) to learn about the various statistic options to use in developing units and status effects.

 ## Credits and Attributions

 Scripts/tools by korgano